-The proposed parking lot and a majority of the proposed walking path will be located within existing maintained grassed areas.
-Approximately 220 linear feet of the proposed walking path will be located along the perimeter of an existing forested area.
-No forest clearing is proposed.
-The proposed clearing and soil disturbance is limited to that which is necessary to accommodate the development.
+The proposed development will be located within the limits of the existing grassed athletic field.
+The proposed soil disturbance is limited to that which is necessary to accommodate the proposed development.

 The Landscaping and Revegetation guidelines of the CMP recommend the use of grasses that are tolerant of droughty, nutrient poor conditions.
-The applicant proposes to utilize a seed mixture which meets that recommendation.
+To stabilize the disturbed areas beyond the limits of the proposed synthetic turf athletic field, the application proposes to utilize a seed mixture which meets that recommendation.